CORE4/fulmar/README.md

 ## Warning

-Version 1.10.0 of Fulmar removes some features that we (CORE4) rarely used and which caused the deployments to slow down the gems needed to be compiled against the installed libraries.
+Version 1.10.0 of Fulmar removes some features that we (CORE4) rarely used and which caused the deployments to slow down.
+The gems needed to be compiled against the installed libraries.
 If you need support to query databases (more than just dumps) or use dependencies, you will need to explicitly specify version `~> 1.9.0`.
 Fulmar 2.0 will support these features via plugins.